abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 ## Luang Por Pasanno • May 2013

-Keeping our *kuṭis,* our dwelling places, in order helps to keep our minds in order as well.
+Keeping our *kuṭis*, our dwelling places, in order helps to keep our minds in order as well.
 So anytime we leave our kuṭis, we should make sure everything is put away, neat and tidy.